adonmo/daylight/README.md

 $ pip install git+https://github.com/adonmo/daylight
 ```

+Note: This requires cmake and pybind11 to be installed on your system.
+If you're having trouble with pybind11, [try using a conda enviroment](https://github.com/pybind/pybind11/issues/1379#issuecomment-468933426) instead.

 # Examples

 The examples directory contains a real world usage of this library at [Adonmo](https://www.adonmo.com) - for its season and location independent brightness control mechanism: [Click here](/examples/adonmo-daylight-brightness-control.ipynb) to read it.